 But behind these “competitive reasons and accessibility of tools” is the larger shift in consumer expectations that small businesses have been slow to adapt to: for the past several years, consumers have been increasingly reliant on the internet to learn about products and services they want to purchase.
 With the rise of smartphones causing the number of proximity-based searches to surge, this is especially true for local businesses.
 Another study by Google revealed that 50% of consumers who conducted a local search on their smartphone visited a store within a day, 34% who searched on computer/tablet did the same, and 18% of Local Mobile Searches led to a sale within a day.

-As Small Businesses catch up with consumer expectations, the rush to establish an online presence is increasing the demand for Web Development Services.
-The task of Companies and Digital Marketing Professionals who offer Web Design Services is to take the lead in this.
+As Small Businesses catch up with consumer expectations, the rush to establish an online presence is increasing the demand for Web Development and SEO services for small businesses.
+The task of Companies and Digital Marketing Professionals who offer Web Design Outsourcing Services is to take the lead in this.
 To do so, they must be sensitive to the needs of these small businesses so they can provide them with the suitable solutions.

 Barriers of Small Businesses — Real and Perceived